 The All-American Bombardier

-Here is a list* of the countries bombed by the United States since the end of the Second World War:
+Here is a list* of the countries bombed and/or invaded by the United States from the end of the Second World War to 2020:

 Afghanistan 1998, 2001-